thiswillbeyourgithub/thiswillbeyourgithub/README.md

 <summary>Click for summaries of my github projects</summary>

 ### Medicine & Computer Science
 - [repeng-research-fork](https://github.com/thiswillbeyourgithub/repeng-research-fork): fork of [rpeng](https://github.com/vgel/repeng/) by @vgel, to try to investigate personal theories about LLMs.
+This is relevant for LLM interpretability.
 - [wdoc](https://github.com/thiswillbeyourgithub/wdoc): Multi-modal document querying and summarization system integrating diverse content types with advanced RAG capabilities and LLM-powered semantic processing for comprehensive information extraction.
     - [OmniQA](https://github.com/thiswillbeyourgithub/OmniQA): Document indexing tool for seamless querying of any file format using large language models and vector search technology.
 Was superseeded by **wdoc**.
 - KnQuant (not yet pushed): Advanced text processing library that converts unstructured text into searchable knowledge triplets using multi-modal embeddings and parallel processing architecture.